440-3 ITEMS THAT ARE NOT INCOME

 440-3 A. THE VALUE OF IN-KIND SUPPORT AND MAINTENANCE

 Unlike the SSISupplemental Security Income program, the APAAdult Public Assistance program does not count the value of any support and maintenance that an individual or couple receives in-kind.
-In-kind support and maintenance is any item that is received by an individual or couple in the form of food, clothing, or shelter.
+In-kind support and maintenance is any item form of shelter (room, rent, mortgage payments, real property taxes, heating fuel, gas electricity, water, sewer, garbage) received by an individual or couple.

 In-kind support and maintenance is considered only in the determination of whether an APAAdult Public Assistance applicant or recipient lives "independently" or "in another's household".
-(Refer to section 450-2 for the policy on living arrangements.)
+(Refer to section 450 for the policy on living arrangements)

 440-3 B. MEDICAL OR SOCIAL SERVICES, AND CASH RECEIVED FROM A PUBLIC OR PRIVATE ORGANIZATION IN CONJUNCTION WITH SUCH SERVICES